Grigoris Georgatos: Early career

-Internazionalle
+Internazionale

-In the 1998–1999 season, while playing in a UEFA Champions League match against Juventus, Georgatos caught the eye of Italian club Inter Milan, signing him in the 1999–2000 season for €7 million.
+In the 1998–99 season, while playing in a UEFA Champions League match against Juventus, Georgatos caught the eye of Italian club Inter Milan, signing him in the 1999–2000 season for €7 million.
 He settled well in Serie A, playing 28 matches and scoring 2 goals for Inter.

 Despite that, the following season he returned to Olympiacos for a season-long loan, as he was sad and missed his family, house and Athens city.
 After his loan was over, he returned to the Serie A, with Georgatos choosing to rejoin Inter after losing his first-team place at the club from Piraeus.

 Although he returned to Inter, he could not get back into the first-team because of an injury that kept him out for a while, playing only 10 matches and scoring 1 goal that season.
-With his second spell in Italy being unsuccessful, Georgatos quickly returned to Greece.
+With his second spell in Italy being unsuccessful, Georgatos expressed his desire to return to Greece.

-Return to Greece

 He asked to return to Olympiacos, but the red-whites refused as they had just signed Stylianos Venetidis who also played in the same position.

+AEK Athens

-Makis Psomiadis, took the opportunity and brought him to AEK Athens for €3 million, where he was called to work with Bajević again.
-Due to the presence of Michalis Kasapis in the team, Georgatos played in AEK in the position of the left midfielder.
-In the 2002–03 season he played 23 games as AEK finished third and also featured in four of the club's six UEFA Champions League matches.
-His great performances at the club gained the favour of the fans, who forgot his red and white past.
-The next season, he scored six goals in six games but was unsettled at AEK and in the January transfer window his third spell at Olympiacos began, helping them finish second.
+The boss of AEK Athens Chrarilaos Psomiadis, noticing the disire of Georgatos to return to his homeland took the opportunity and on 22 July 2002 he brought him to the club for a fee of €3 million There he was reunited with Bajević, as well as many teammates with the national team, such as Ilias Atmatsidis, Theodoros Zagorakis, Vasilios Tsiartas and Demis Nikolaidis.
+Due to the presence of Michalis Kasapis as the main left-back, Georgatos was used mainly as left midfielder to fin tin the squad.
+In his first season at the club he played 23 games as AEK finished third and also featured in four of the club's six UEFA Champions League matches.
+His performances with AEK gained the favour of the supporters, despite his red and white past.
+The following season, he scored six goals in six games but was unsettled at AEK in December 2003 he terminated his contract, paying his own release clause in order to return to Olympiacos.

+Olympiacos

+In January 2004 he signed for Olympiacos and his first season of his third spell, he helped them finish at second place.
+During his spell at the club he won another three Championships and two Cups.
 In 2006 Georgatos expressed his intention to end his career at Olympiacos when he signed a one-year contract until July 2007, retiring at the end of the season.